IATI/D-Portal/README.md

 Logs
 ===================

-We are tracking daily logs of nightly imports of IATI data being published to d-portal.org [here](https://github.com/xriss/D-Portal-Logs).
+We are tracking the nightly imports of IATI data being published to d-portal.org [here](https://github.com/xriss/D-Portal-Logs).